State Vocational Rehabilitation Agencies

 - Review applications, reports, needs assessments, and evaluations.

-- Participate in the Comprehensive Statewide Needs Assessment every 3 years
+- Participate in the Comprehensive Statewide Needs Assessment every three years.

-- Review and analyze the effectiveness of and the consumer satisfaction with VR services
+- Review and analyze the effectiveness of the consumer satisfaction with VR services.

-- Examine employment outcomes achieved by eligible individuals, and
+- Examine employment outcomes achieved by eligible individuals.

 The SRC accomplishes these mandates through regularly scheduled meetings and designated work groups.